ewonglab/BOM_package/README.md

 # BOM_package
-Bag of motifs in R package format (temporary)
+An R package for BAG of Motifs.
+More details soon.